Nazareth, Pennsylvania: Media

 News about the Nazareth community is reported regularly in regional newspapers The Morning Call and The Express-Times daily newspapers and local shoppers, including The Nazareth Times, The Home News, and The Key.

 Nazareth Speedway

 Nazareth was home to the Nazareth Speedway, a one-mile tri-oval automobile racing course.
-The track opened in 1910 and closed in 2004, and the site has remained vacant ever since.
+The track opened in 1910 and closed in 2004; the site has remained vacant ever since.
 Nazareth is also home to racing champions Mario Andretti and Michael Andretti, and third-generation driver Marco Andretti.

 Industry

+Nazareth is home to a mix of historic and modern businesses that shape its small-town economy and identity.
+The borough is the global headquarters of C.F.
+Martin & Company, the world-renowned guitar maker, which has operated in Nazareth since 1833 and continues to draw music lovers from around the globe.

+Another long-standing business is Kraemer Textiles, a mill established in 1887 that still produces yarns for both industrial use and hand-knitting, even supplying Merino wool for U.S. Olympic team sweaters.
+Alongside these heritage manufacturers, Nazareth also supports a growing number of local retailers, restaurants, and service businesses clustered around its walkable downtown.
+There is also a Chevy dealership in the area.
+The Nazareth Area Chamber of Commerce and Economic Development Commission actively promote entrepreneurship and small business growth, ensuring the town balances its industrial roots with a vibrant, community-oriented marketplace.

 Kraemer Textiles Inc.

 Kraemer Textiles Inc., which started out as a silk hosiery maker in 1887, is based in Nazareth.
 Over the years, the company changed to spinning yarns out of manmade and natural fibers for clients to use in the manufacture of upholstery, clothing, and home furnishings.
 The company creates and markets its own brand of handicraft yarns under the Kraemer Yarns label.
 The company also spun the Merino wool yarn that was used in creating the end-to-end American-made sweaters produced by the Ralph Lauren Corporation for the athletes of the 2014 Winter Olympics.